SubhadityaMukherjee/AI-knowledge-base/docs/Multi Head Attention.md

 # Multi Head Attention
 - [ZihangDai et al., 2019](https://arxiv.org/abs/1901.02860)
+- which computes self-attention over the inputs, then adds back the residual and layer normalizes everything.
+The attention head can be split into multiple segments, hence the name _multi-head_
 - Multiple attention instances, each focusing on a different part of the input
 - Words can mean different things in context
 	- If using [[Self Attention]], then this just gets summed up.
 Which is not very nice